 After his stint in the military he moved directly to London, where he occupied the lead saxophone chair with several big bands, whilst jazzing at

-At these and other venues he blew jazz shoulder-to-shoulder with Vic Ash, Harry Klein, Brian Dee, Joe Temperley et al. One of his enduring memories of those heady be-bob days is of swapping "fours" with the legendary vibraphonist Vic Feldman immediately prior to his moving to the U.S. to join the Woody Herman Orchestra...
+At these and other venues he blew jazz shoulder-to-shoulder with Vic Ash, Harry Klein, Brian Dee, Joe Temperley et al. One of his enduring memories of those heady be-bop days is of swapping "fours" with the legendary vibraphonist Vic Feldman immediately prior to his moving to the U.S. to join the Woody Herman Orchestra...
 During this period he also played repiano clarinet with an embryonic London Symphonietta and several smaller classical combinations.
 Latterly, he was one of Charlie Katz's * "session men", performing on numerous "hit" (and "not-so-hit") recordings of the day.